We're Resurrecting the World's Fastest Hot Rod

 This project began more than 50 years ago with Mickey Thompson's homebuilt legend, the Challenger I. In the decades leading up to 1960, land speed racing was dominated by the British, gentleman racers backed by English motor component companies.
 America's answer to these juggernauts was a young hot rodder named Mickey, whose four engined vehicle was fashioned from junkyard parts in the garage of his family's El Monte home.
 In 1960, without the benefits of formal training or technical expertise, he became the first American race car driver to go over 400 mph, and the fastest overall driver in the world.
 This pioneering spirit led the NHRA Hall of Fame to dub him "the quintessential California hot rodder."

 But Mickey, famously obstinate, was unsatisfied.
 Although he had clinched the highest overall speed, a breakdown on the return run prevented him from capturing the official record.
 An automotive purist uninterested in the emerging paradigm of jet powered cars, he spent years planning the construction of a new vehicle to break the wheel driven record.
-Circumstances finally came together in 1968, and the Challenger II was born.
+Circumstances finally came together in 1968, and the Challenger 2 was born.

-Compared to the blunt Yankee hotrod character of the Challenger I, the Challenger II was a technological tour-de-force, a rolling textbook in sophisticated 1960's automotive design.
+Compared to the blunt Yankee hotrod character of the Challenger I, the Challenger 2 was a technological tour-de-force, a rolling textbook in sophisticated 1960's automotive design.
 Designed by Kar Kraft and assembled by a team of elite California hot rodders, the two-engined vehicle, cigar-shaped and clad in a skin of hand formed aluminum, was built at a blistering pace and rolled out the back doors of Mickey’s shop after just five months of construction.
 Early function testing proved extremely propitious, and the crew celebrated trial speeds approaching 400 mph.
 Their delight was abruptly transformed into despair when an unseasonal storm submerged their course at Bonneville, necessitating the cancellation of further tests and making a record attempt that year impossible.
 They were disappointed, but fully intended to return the next year, when another hammer fell.
 The heavy support provided by Ford Motors, Gulf Oil, and Reynolds Aluminum evaporated seemly overnight as American’s big three auto manufacturers decided to pull back from racing in 1969.
 Mickey, anxious to preserve his thriving speed equipment business, mothballed the project as he focused on drag racing and the blossoming off-road scene.

-The Challenger II sat dormant for nearly two decades as Mickey’s businesses and stature in the racing world grew.
+The Challenger 2 sat dormant for nearly two decades as Mickey’s businesses and stature in the racing world grew.
 He fielded teams at Indianapolis, introduced the world to Baja, and captured more individual speed records than any other person, living or dead.
 But as retirement loomed, the man who had come to be called “The Speed King” found himself ruminating on his crown.
 Remarkably, the wheel driven world land speed record had not increased by even one mile per hour since the Summers Brothers captured it in 1965.
-He still believed himself capable of that feat, and he was convinced that his Challenger II, derelict or not, was the fastest wheel driven vehicle ever built.
+He still believed himself capable of that feat, and he was convinced that his Challenger 2, derelict or not, was the fastest wheel driven vehicle ever built.

 In late 1987, Mickey contacted his son Danny (now a successful racing driver in his own right), and told him that he wanted the record.
 He knew his own declining health wouldn’t permit him to drive, so the two men struck a deal.
 Mickey would take care of the financing and engineering, and Danny would handle the driving.
 The record would belong to the family.
 By January of 1988, the car was removed from storage and plans for a 1989 attempt were drawn up.
 By March, everything had stopped again, perhaps for the final time.
 Mickey and his wife were preparing to leave their home when two gunmen, employed by a former business partner, emerged from near their front gate and murdered them.
-Grief-stricken, Danny packed up the Challenger II along with his father's other possessions and placed it in long-term storage.
+Grief-stricken, Danny packed up the Challenger 2 along with his father's other possessions and placed it in long-term storage.
 He wouldn’t see it again for nearly fifteen years.

 Danny continued on as a full-time racing driver until 1995, when he retired from the sport and moved with his family to Colorado.
 His break with racing was relatively clean, and the quest for the speed record, which he considered a family undertaking, was not something he was interested in pursuing alone.
 His views on this did not begin to change until 2003, when he was invited to Bonneville to drive a newly restored small streamliner that had once belonged to Mickey.
 Despite Bonneville’s exalted position in his father’s personal canon, Danny hadn’t actually spent much time there as an adult, and was charmed by the pioneering spirit of event, which embraced both rank amateur and hardened veteran.

 Like his father, Danny caught the itch.
 He started returning to the salt each summer, bumping his streamliner record and partnering with Hajek Motor Sports to expand into different classes and vehicles.
-2010 marked the fiftieth anniversary of his father’s remarkable run in the Challenger I, and Danny’s attention returned to the Challenger II and his father’s legacy.
+2010 marked the fiftieth anniversary of his father’s remarkable run in the Challenger I, and Danny’s attention returned to the Challenger 2 and his father’s legacy.
 He knew it would probably be easier to start from scratch than to recondition the custom made vehicle to modern specifications, but he wanted to vindicate his father’s faith in the streamliner and honor his own heritage.
 He locked up his home in Colorado and setup shop in Huntington Beach, California, intent on capturing the record for the Thompson family.